wasertech/verified_sentences_stt/README.md

 ## Usage

 This data can be used to quickly train a language model for STT applications (such as [Assistant](https://gitlab.com/waser-technologies/technologies/assistant)).
-It can also be use to train a classifier to automate even more the process.
+It can also be used to train a classifier to automate even more the process.

 Using the Training Wizard, you can pull requests automatically once you are done validating your data.